debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 <p style="text-align:center;"><iframe width="420" height="315" src="/assets/enabot_part2/video.mp4" frameborder="0" allowfullscreen></iframe></p>

 From here, more research went into starting the video packets after connecting to the ebo.
+If we could figure that out we could accomplish the following.
+1. We could connect to the ebo from our PC
+2. Start the ebo's video streaming
+3. Recieve the packets on our server
+4. Decode/append the packets into an h264 stream
-If we could figure that out we could connect to the ebo, start the ebo's video streaming, recieve the packets on our server, and then open a video player to watch the video live.
-The results of this will be shown in the final section.
+5. Open a video player to watch the video live in a GUI.

+We were actually able to accomplish all of this and the results will be shown in the final section.
-Now H264 also supports sending audio and I was hoping after I created the video it would have the sound along with it, but it turns out, the audio packets were entirely separate from video.

 ## Audio Packets